scc-digitalhub/docs/user/docs/tasks/functions.md

 #### Run

-To run a function you can use the `run()` method.
+To run a function, use the `run()` method.
 This method is a shortcut for:

 - creating a `Task` object
 - creating a `Run` object